 In some cases, the forcibly configured browsing defaults may resolve another pseudo search page, such as go.deepteep.com, search.searchvuzeau.com, search.searchtheweb.today, search.searchucp.com, search.searchidd.com, or go.pajosh.com, mybrowserbar.com.
 These are dummy domains with no informative value of their own that are set up to capture user hits and further divert all keyword lookup instances to search.yahoo.com.
 Most of the time, the resulting search results will contain nothing but sponsored links and other forms of advertisements.
 This gives a clue about the main goal of the criminals – they seek to monetize user hits via ad views and pay-per-click schemes.

 An additional caveat to those infected is that the threat actors get access to their sensitive information, such as browsing history, bookmarked sites, and quite possibly even login credentials.
 At the end of the day, the search.yahoo.com related malware annoys victims a lot, poses risk to their privacy, and therefore should be removed from a contaminated system as soon as possible.

-The extermination of the search.yahoo.com hijacker can be efficiently accomplished with reliable security software.
+The extermination of Search.yahoo.com PUP can be efficiently accomplished with reliable security software.
 Sticking to the automatic cleanup technique ensures that all components of the infection get thoroughly wiped out from your system.

 1. Download recommended security utility and get your PC checked for malicious objects by selecting the Start Computer Scan option